mailermailer/mailermailer-wp/readme.txt

 1. Place the unzipped 'mailermailer' plugin folder into '/wp-content/plugins/', or use WordPress's built-in Plugin installer
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Setup the plugin under Settings > MailerMailer Settings
-4. Enter your API key under 'API Settings.'
+4. Enter your API key under 'API Settings'
+5. Set up a CAPTCHA under 'CAPTCHA Settings' (optional)
-5. Customize your form options and appearance under 'Form Settings.'
+6. Customize your form options and appearance under 'Form Settings'

 Add the form to your site through either a widget or shortcode
 * Widget: Under Appearance > Widgets, Look for 'MailerMailer Widget' and drag it to the desired widget location